William David McCain: Struggles in the '60s

 McCain had always run the university very much as the authoritarian commander of a military camp.
 This management style was challenged by the rebellious spirit of the 1960s on American university campuses.
 For example in 1966 and 1967 he attempted with economic pressure and slanted performance evaluations to silence several outspoken liberal faculty members.
 This led to a confrontation with various liberal groups, including the Young Democrats led by future Governor Bill Waller.
 This resulted in turmoil throughout April 1967, and finally to a riot on May 12, which required the intervention of the state police.

 As the years passed after 1965, McCain gradually lost the iron disciplined control he had held over the university.
-After the Jackson State killings of student protesters on Thursday and Friday, May 14–15, 1970, some 75 of his black students staged a sit-down at his home and then his office.
+After the Jackson State killings of student protesters on Thursday and Friday, May 14–15, 1970, some 75 black students staged a sit-down at his home and then his office.
 Their demands included the integration of the campus police, the establishment of black social sororities and fraternities, and the inclusion of blacks on the faculty.
 Preparing for a protracted process of negotiations, McCain asked the black students to elect a leadership group with which he would deal.

 At this time he was also in a struggle to keep the ACLU off his campus.
 This culminated in January 1972, with a Federal District Court order to grant the ACLU a charter to operate on campus.

 In the twenty years that McCain served as president, enrollment grew from 3000 in 1955 to more than 11,000 in 1975.

 When he retired in 1975, a Chair of History and the university archival library were named in his honor.
 He then kept an office in the library as President Emeritus.
 He died on September 5, 1993, and is interred at Lakewood Memorial Park in Jackson, Mississippi.